 The sustainability study presented by Weston Consulting (R0\Sustainability Score and Summary.pdf, last updated 10/21/2021) clearly states that this proposed project did not earn a Bronze Sustainability rating, the minimal for such a project to be considered, with a paltry score of 14/150.
 It will contribute very little to the community.
-The Mayfield Arcadium located across the street, currently in its final phases of development, has already been constructed across the street from the property in question.
-Every aspect that this development is planning is redundant.
+The Mayfield Arcadium Commercial Plaza located across the street, currently in its final phases of development, "ate this project's cake".
+Every aspect that this development is planning is redundant to what is already being finished.
 There is no justification for irreparability altering our community for something that is so poorly rated against the City of Brampton's sustainability guidelines.

 In addition to the lack of sustainability and questionable economic value, this project has a potential of adversely affecting the resale value of many properties in our community, especially true for those which are directly adjacent to it.
 Properties backing onto ravines, golf courses, parks, large acreage, etc., always receive premium valuations.
 However, properties backing onto unsightly commercial developments are considerably devalued.
-The property values of home-owners who have been long-time residents of this street should be preserved by the City in keeping with the original zoning of the area.
+Please do not allow these developers and investors to profit at our expense and lower the price and desirability of our homes.

 There is already a fair amount of commercially zoned land available within the local vicinity.
-Re-zoning the proposed properties is not required for future commercial developers and sets a poor precedent for the future of our community.
+Re-zoning the proposed properties is not required for future commercial developers and sets a poor precedence for the future of our community.
 If the developers were truly concerned with the sustainability and welfare of our community, they would have proposed rezoning and development geared towards establishing more residential dwellings.